– All About Jazz

 Learn more about Emmet Cohen and the Masters Legacy Series at his website and on Facebook.

-Emmet Cohen and Benny Golson will be interviewed by Abe Goldstein, followed by a Q&A with the audience.
-Sat, Jan 18, 2020, 5:15 to 6:00pm, Hoyt Sherman Place.
+Emmet Cohen and Benny Golson will lead a saxophone masterclass for area high school and college students.
+Wed, Apr 29, 2020, 2 to 3:30 PM, Hoyt Sherman Place.
 All students in attendance will receive a free ticket to the 7:30pm concert.

 © 2020 Civic Music Association.